Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: Introduction

-From a regulatory perspective, historical controls have been permitted in \textit{confirmatory} trials primarily in rare and pediatric diseases as well as in devices (Ghadessi et al. 2020).
-However, the regulatory threshold for their use is lower in non-confirmatory settings where there is less demand for conservative Type I error guarantees (U.S. Food and Drug Administration 2019).
+From a regulatory perspective, historical controls have been permitted in \textit{confirmatory} trials primarily in rare and pediatric diseases as well as in devices \citep{ghadessi_roadmap_2020}.
+However, the regulatory threshold for their use is lower in non-confirmatory settings where there is less demand for conservative Type I error guarantees \citep{us_food_and_drug_administration_submitting_2019}.
 In order to use historical controls effectively, statistical models are critical due to the challenge in reconciling historical data and concurrent control data.
 Ideally, historical data that are more ``similar'' should be borrowed from more to aid statistical inference.
 The main questions are how to measure the similarity and how to ``borrow'' based on this measure.

-Popular statistical methods for leveraging historical controls include propensity score approaches, which typically match or weight historical and current patients based on covariates (Lim et al. 2018, Lin et al. 2018, Chen et al. 2022), as well as Bayesian modeling strategies including meta-analytic priors such as MAP and RMAP (Neuenschwander et al. 2010; Schmidli et al. 2014), power priors (Chen \& Ibrahim 2000), commensurate priors (Hobbs et al. 2012), multisource exchangeability models (Kaizer et al. 2018), and LEAP (Alt et al., 2024), which tend to borrow based primarily on similarities in response rates between the historical and new data.
+Popular statistical methods for leveraging historical controls include propensity score approaches, which typically match or weight historical and current patients based on covariates \citep{lim_minimizing_2018, lin_propensity_2018, chen_propensity_2022}, as well as Bayesian modeling strategies including meta-analytic priors such as MAP and RMAP \citep{neuenschwander_summarizing_2010, schmidli_robust_2014}, power priors \citep{chen_power_2000}, commensurate priors \citep{hobbs_commensurate_2012}, multisource exchangeability models \citep{kaizer_bayesian_2018}, and LEAP \citep{alt_leap_2024}, which tend to borrow based primarily on similarities in response rates between the historical and new data.
 A barrier to using propensity score methods is that they require rich patient-level data, which is often unavailable (e.g. when such data are owned by a competing developer), and that researchers must both have \textit{and} select a sufficient set of covariates to control bias.
 While the Bayesian methods are attractive strategies to dynamically adapt the degree of historical borrowing, they typically assume a single mechanism of borrowing: \textit{either} that the historical and new data have similar unadjusted response rates, \textit{or} that they have similar response-covariate regression functions.
 As we show, this can lead to a loss of robustness or efficiency in scenarios violating the assumed borrowing mechanism.